Boundary Waters Canoe Area Wilderness

 Best Time to Go

 The summer months between May and September are the most popular, but the BWCA is visited year round.
 Our favorite time in the Boundary Waters is late August and early September.
 The mosquitos that are in full force in the peak summer months have typically eased off by late August.
 The days are usually still warm enough to enjoy a swim in the pure, warm water.
 Winter is an excellent time to visit if you are prepared with the right gear.
 With the right gear and knowledge, winter camping in the Boundary Waters can be an extraordinary experience.
 There are far fewer visitors, and you will have the solitude of this incredible wilderness to yourself – including no bugs!
-Seeing this pristine wilderness covered in snow, and enjoyed snow shoeing, cross-country skiing and dog sledding make a winter adventure truly unique.
+Seeing this pristine wilderness covered in snow is an incredible experience.
+Enjoy it by snowshoeing, cross-country skiing or dog sledding for a truly unique winter adventure.

 Guided or unguided?